 Teachers can upload images and modify them to create custom diagrams, references, and other resources.

 This widget is a very basic image editor that is built directly into Stile.
 You can create images and diagrams from scratch using the tools provided, or you can upload your own image and draw/write over the top of it.
+Text added to the Annotated image will be picked up by autonarration and screen readers for accessibility.

 One of the most common uses of the Annotate image widget you'll see in Stile Lessons are the learning goals, wherein Stile's writers upload a background image (which was created in another program) and then add text over the top of it.